cortexlabs/cortex/README.md

 **Workload observability** - monitor workload performance and resource utilization with pre-built dashboards.

-**Predictable spend** - predict your spend based on estimates that use the latest AWS pricing information.
+**Spend estimations** - predict your spend based on estimates that use the latest AWS pricing information.

 **Cost breakdowns** - visualize your cost per workload to optimize your deployments.